Queuni/Defense-Grid/README.md

 - Update the deployment docs with the new environment variables

 - Remove the experimental feature that didn't make it into the release

+- Correct the timestamp format to use ISO 8601 for consistency